Creating a cluster on OpenStack

 Parameter Description Cluster User You can log in to the Ambari UI using this username.
 By default, this is set to

 Password You can log in to the Ambari UI using this password.
 Confirm Password Confirm the password.
 New SSH public key Check this option to specify a new public key and then enter the public key.
 You will use the matching private key to access your cluster nodes via SSH.
 Existing SSH public key Select an existing public key.
 You will use the matching private key to access your cluster nodes via SSH.
 This is a default option as long as an existing SSH public key is available.
+This option cannot be used with Azure or Google Cloud.

 Click on Create Cluster to create a cluster.